 The Cost of Drug and Alcohol Addiction

-Drug and alcohol abuse presents a high cost to the individual and the community he or she belongs to.
+Drug and alcohol abuse presents a high cost to the individual and the community they belong to.
 For the individual, this includes the money spent maintaining the addiction and the loss of important relationships.
-Substance abuse is a public health concern and costs the United States $484 billion per year in health care expenses, lost productivity and earnings, crime, and accidents.
-This is more than the combined total of two of the most expensive chronic health conditions in the country: diabetes ($131.7 billion) and cancer ($171.6 billion).
+Substance abuse is a public health concern and costs the United States $740 billion per year in health care expenses, lost productivity and earnings, crime, and accidents.1

 A person under the influence of drugs and alcohol often behaves in ways that are out of character.
 Many substances lower people’s inhibitions, leading them to do and say things they normally would not do while sober.
 For example, a man who loves his wife may commit adultery while drunk.
 This can result in the loss of relationships cherished by the person.The addiction can also lead a person to enter unhealthy relationships that are physically, emotionally, and mentally harmful.